xiang1103/Papers-Read-Notes/Generative Models/Denoising Diffusion Probabilistic Models (DPPM).md

 - How to sample?

 - Model is conditional/dependent on t, during training we sample a random t, how does it transfer to successful sampling if each t is different?

+- How much different can it generate images from the original?

 ### Impact:
 - Training diffusion model and achieved good results (based on metrics) at reconstructing images from CIFAR10 dataset compared with other methods like ProgressiveGAN.